pantheon-systems/documentation/source/docs/articles/sites/code/applying-upstream-updates.md

 ---
 title: Applying Upstream Updates
-description: Detailed information on how to apply and debug upstream updates, such as Drupal and WordPress releases.
+description: Detailed information on applying and debugging upstream updates, such as Drupal and WordPress releases.
 category:
   - developing
   - drupal